[image ALT: Much of my site will be useless to you if you've got the images turned off!]

 The Mexican War added five hundred thousand square miles to the territory of the United States and mapped its outlines in their present form, with only the future addition of Alaska.
 It was fought in three main theaters and in each of these West Pointers found themselves in key positions.
 In 1846 General Zachary Taylor, not a graduate, was already in command in Texas, which vast state was a member of the Union of barely one year's standing.
 The western border of Texas still was a frayed-out and undetermined line, a territory inhabited mostly by Mexicans.
 But this western spur of Texas lay straight in the path of American western migration.
 Beyond Texas lay the long Indian trail which led from Taos to the Pacific.

-Lieutenant Colonel Indicates a West Point graduate and gives his Class.Philip St. George Cooke, a graduate, was at Santa Fe in the present state of New Mexico.
+Lieutenant Colonel Indicates a West Point graduate, Class of 1827: a link to his biographical entry in Cullum's Register.Philip St. George Cooke, a graduate, was at Santa Fe in the present state of New Mexico.
 Colonel Cooke knew as much about the Santa Fe trail to the Pacific as any white man; for in 1829 he had escorted a caravan over it, had been among the first American soldiers to tangle with the Comanche Plains Indians.
 General Kearny was now commanding at Santa Fe; he handed over a Mormon battalion from Fort Leavenworth and ordered Colonel Cooke to open a wagon road to the Pacific!
 Tall orders, but they were carried out.a "Half naked and half fed" — Colonel Cooke's words — three and one-half months afterward his command entered San Diego, California, on January 29, 1847.
 Colonel Cooke p85 had left a discernible trail behind him and had dug wells along the way.
 At Tucson, Arizona, he had fought a victorious battle with a party of Mexicans, who had the advantage of real artillery.

 Meanwhile in Texas the main movements of the Mexican War were taking shape.
 Zachary Taylor had crossed the Nuecesº River, fought the battles of Palo Alto and Resaca de la Palma, crossed the Rio Grande, and chased the Mexicans all the way to Monterey.
 Only after the battle of Resaca de la Palma did Congress actually declare war.
 Taylor followed these victories by his greatest one, at Buena Vista in 1847, which more or less terminated the campaign in northern Mexico.
 Meanwhile General Winfield Scott had landed at Vera Cruz and fought himself victoriously into Mexico City.